 Now that we have the power bracelet, let’s backtrack several screens to the mini-boss room with Hinox.
 Step into the warp portal to return to the dungeon entrance.
 Lift the pots that are in the way and finally open the treasure chest here to get 50 rupees!
 Go back through the warp portal, head right a screen, and then up two screens.

 Lift the pots along the top part of the room and then head right.
 Walk on top of the blocks and hit the blue crystal to switch which blocks are lowered.
 Walk to the right and hit the crystal again, allowing you to reach the treasure chest.
 Open it up to get a small key and then hit the blue crystal once again.
-While standing on the blocks, walk to the right and head to the next screen.
+While standing on the blocks, continue onward and walk to the right.

 Defeat the keese, gel, and knock the hardhat beetle into the abyss before heading to the right another screen.
 You can avoid these enemies if you’d like and just head through the open door at the bottom of the screen.
 There are three enemies found in this room, a keese, a Pols Voice, and a shrouded stalfos.
 We cannot kill the pols voice with any of our weapons just yet, so you’ll have to toss one of the pots to kill them.
 However, you have to kill these foes in a particular order.
 You could take the steps in this room to go through an underground area that has some goombas and Piranha Plants…(Yes more Mario enemies).